 Under prior law, those examinations had been required every 3 years, though captives were allowed to seek waivers to have the examinations every 5 years.

 Under the new law, the examinations will now be every 5 years, though captive regulators will retain the authority to conduct more frequent examinations.

 The measure also gives captives the option to follow current investment rules or develop an alternative investment plan.

-The 2019 legislative changes follow numerous measures Vermont lawmakers approved in prior years amending the state's captive statute.
+The 2020 and 2019 legislative changes follow numerous measures Vermont lawmakers approved in prior years amending the state's captive statute.

 In 2018, for example, Vermont lawmakers approved legislation giving captives more time to pay annual premium taxes.
 Legislators last year also approved a measure that authorizes a new onshore affiliated reinsurance alternative to insurers impacted by a 2017 federal law that imposes a tax—the Base Erosion Anti-Abuse Tax—on reinsurance ceded to offshore affiliates.

 "Without exception, Vermont legislators and governors have supported necessary changes in law," said David Provost, Vermont's deputy commissioner of captive insurance.